coneda/kor/docs/user.md

 Using the general procedure for creating fields, one can facilitate the semi-automatic transfer of the Wikidata ID to an entity.
 This procedure is described in the above introduction under [Wikidata lookup](#Schemata-und-Wikidata-LookUp).

-The field name must read "wikidata_id", and the Wikidata integration with language selection must be activated under the general settings in the
+The field name must read "wikidata_id", and the Wikidata integration must be activated in the general settings by selecting a language for the interaction between ConedaKOR and Wikidata, see the general settings in the *administration* area.
-*administration* area.
 The field type is to be set as a *string*, since Wikidata entity numbers always begin with the prefix "Q".

 #### Defining generators to enable linking